-Your memo should have 5 snapshots, 3 Matlab figures, and a page or two of calculations.
+Your memo should have 5 snapshots, 3 Matlab figures, and a few calculations.
 Be sure the figures are large enough an old guy can see them.
 Finally, the body of your memo should indicate anything you found confusing or cool about this lab.
 It should be short.